RPS Navigate Command

 By default the command is linked to shortcut CTRL SHIFT D, it can also be accessed from the menus, however the most practical implementation of the radial menu is to link the command shortcut to a programmable mouse button so that a single mouse click triggers the radial menu to appear at your cursor location.

 If you do not have a programmable mouse, a good starter mouse is the Logitech M720 Triathlon Mouse - you can purchase these from Logitech for $69.99 in the USA.
-There are many others that you can choose from depending on the degree of sophistication that you require.
+The MX Master 4 mouse from Logitech has a few more options and is our preferred mouse for running the RPS Command Library.

-This has a few (sufficient for most people) programmable buttons through the Logi Options software, which you can set to the CTRL SHIFT D shortcut, that will trigger the radial menu to appear.
+The M720 mouse has a few (sufficient for most people) programmable buttons through the Logi Options software, which you can set to the CTRL SHIFT D shortcut, that will trigger the radial menu to appear.

-Setting up the Logitech M720
+Setting up the Logitech M720 Mouse and MX Master 4 Mouse

 In this video we show you how to set up and program the Logitech M720 Mouse.

-Setting up TBC Shortcuts To Use The Shortcut and Mouse
+Setting up TBC Shortcuts to Use The Shortcut and Mouse

 Go to the RPS Support Menu, System Management Group and select Shortcut Manager.
 In the command select the style called RPS Defaults.
 This has the CTRL SHIFT D shortcut assigned to the RPS Navigate command.
-Note that this set of defaults may differ o your preferred setup, if you have your own preferences, create your own shortcut style and assign whatever key stroke sequence you require for the command, and then load your preferred style f shortcuts.
+Note that this set of defaults may differ o your preferred setup, if you have your own preferences, create your own shortcut style and assign whatever key stroke sequence you require for the command, and then load your preferred style of shortcuts.

 Key Functions of the Radial Menu